2022–23 Red Star Belgrade season: August

 Red Star started this season's European spell in third qualification round of the 2022–23 UEFA Champions League.
 Draw for this round was held on 18 July and it was determined that the club will play Armenian champions Pyunik who eliminated Luxembourgian champions F91 Dudelange in the previous round.
 It was the first time that Red Star played an official match against them.
 Red Star won 7–0 on aggregate.
 Winner of this pairing was drawn to play in a play-off round against Israeli champion Maccabi Haifa who previously eliminated Cypriot champions Apollon Limassol.
 This was the first time in the club's history that they played against a team from Israel.
 Maccabi Haifa managed to secure qualification to group stage after a 5–4 aggregate win and Red Star was transferred to the Europa League Group stage.
 This will be fourth time in club's history that they will play in the Europa League.
 On a draw held on 26 August club was drawn into Group H together with French side Monaco, Hungarian champions Ferencvárosi and Turkish champions Trabzonspor.
 This will be the first time in club's history that they will play against Monaco and Trabzonspor.

 In Serbian SuperLiga Red Star played three matches, winning two and drawing in Eternal derby against their arch-rivals Partizan.
 Club had two more games scheduled for this month, but they were postponed due to club's European games.
 At the end of the month Red Star was at the top of the league, one point ahead of second placed Novi Pazar.

 On 7 August club announced the transfer of a Georgian international defender Irakli Azarovi.
 The young full-back arrived from Georgian champions Dinamo Batumi for an estimated fee of €300,000 and signed a four-year-long contract.
-He will be the first player from Georgia to play for Red Star.
+He became the first player from Georgia to play for Red Star.